BotecoIndie/BotecoBo/README.md

+Public repository of the bot previously developed by GoldenBunny for BotecoIndie.

 ## Discord functions
 `fDiscord.roleGetNameByID(roleID)` - With this functon you can get the name of a role by id(specified in roleID).